INTERNAL LINK MAPPING

 Tools you’ll need:

-1. Gather all internal links
+1. Collect internal links with Screaming Frog

-- Rename Column B Target.
+Rename Column C to Target.

 2. Gather URL ratings

 Now we want to get the URL rating for each of the pages on the site so when we're mapping our internal links, we can use this extra data to add even more power to the system.

 Go to Ahrefs Site Explorer and enter your domain.

 In the left toolbar, under Pages, click Best by Links.
 You'll see a page that looks like this:

 Then choose Export, Full Export.

 Now we're going to put all the URL ratings and internal link data into a single spreadsheet.

 Open your new file and delete all columns except Page URL and URL ratings.
 Now copy those two columns into your Screaming Frog spreadsheet in columns C and D.